STL1te/hyperliquid-trades-feed/README.md

 ### 4. Set Up Environment Variables
 1. Create a file named `.env` in the project root directory
 2. Copy the contents from `.env.example` into `.env`
-3. Fill in your Telegram bot token and chat ID
+3. Fill in your Telegram bot token and chat ID and replace the values in your own `.env` file

 ### 5. Install Dependencies
 ```bash